 The z1000A1-A2 models have a steel carrier for the spokes.
 It has a larger hole in the middle of each pair of spokes to put the spoke through, normally you have to feed it up from underneath.

 This wheel is for a special project (my z650 Cafe Racer), notice the bearings are not installed!
-Try and press bearings in BEFORE you start lacing the wheel, this makes assembly easier later.
+Press the bearings in BEFORE you start lacing the wheel, this makes assembly easier.

 For left to right truing, if the wheel is too far to the left measured at the bottom then you need to tighten the spokes on the right (opposing) side at the bottom, otherwise you can tighten the spokes on the same side at the top.